All posts

 Seeing the position before it's examined

 PE risk is structural, not transactional.
 It emerges from the pattern of how and where consulting work happens over time — not from any single trip or invoice.
+The invoice trail analysis details how income gets classified across jurisdictions, and decision dependencies examines how structural choices compound over time.

+When two countries both claim you as tax resident due to PE or other triggers, treaty tie-breaker rules govern which claim prevails.
 Global Solo's META framework maps the Tax dimension of cross-border operations: where residency is claimed, where income-generating activity occurs, and whether the gap between the two creates unexamined obligations.
 The output is a structural diagnostic — a picture of where your position stands before a tax authority in any jurisdiction decides to draw their own.

 Visual: Permanent Establishment Trigger Assessment